hschwed/PDSAI/README.md

 2. **Data Transformation**
    Transform the data, adding computations for ratios, adding columns so files have same structure.
+   Remark: this currently only works on country level as we do not yet have population data matching subnational levels.

 3. **Data Analysis and Visualization**
    Analyzing the cleaned data, statistical tests, descriptive analysis.
 Creating visual representations of the data and models.